Sqvall/fastapi_rss_aggregator_example/README.md

-### Proget not complete, but you can use it for your ideas.
+###  The project is not finished, but you can use it for your ideas.

 ## Create local db